 Our supply chain

-As the business matures, we accept that our current categorisation only applies to tier one of our supply chain.
-We are continuing to work alongside our suppliers to understand the additional tiers of the supply chain and as the business matures we will refine this.
-A further update will be provided next year regarding the steps that we have taken to achieve this.
+We accept that our current categorisation only applies to tier one of our supply chain.
+We work alongside our suppliers to understand the additional tiers of the supply chain and as the business matures we continue to refine and develop this.

 Our policy commitment to preventing slavery and human trafficking is underpinned and supported by the following:

-- A third-party governance, risk and compliance (GRC) software system (detailed further below)
+- A third-party governance, risk and compliance (GRC) software system.

 Our approach to assessing and managing risk